 Those populations marked with an asterisk are considered to have an unfavourable conservation status only by virtue of their relatively small population sizes (less than 100,000 individuals).
 There is no reason to believe that any of these populations is showing a long-term decline or is under serious threat.
-Several of these populations may be considerably larger than the present estimates suggest (Caspian wintering population of Podiceps cristatus, Western Asian breeding population of Egretta garzetta, East Mediterranean and Southwest Asian population of Bubulcus ibis, Western Asian/Northeast African population of Nycticorax nycticorax, Southwest Asian, South Asian and East African wintering population of Haematopus ostralegus, and Caspian breeding population of Chlidonias hybridus), while one population (the Southwest and South Asian wintering population of Podiceps nigricollis) is thought to be increasing.
-These populations are not considered to be a priority for inclusion in the Agreement.
+Several of these populations may be

-However, the remaining 18 populations of 13 species do indeed have an unfavourable conservation status, and are in need of conservation action if their status is not to deteriorate even further.
+However, the remaining 19 populations of 14 species do indeed have an unfavourable conservation status, and are in need of conservation action if their status is not to deteriorate even further.
 These populations, listed below, are considered as high priorities for inclusion in the Agreement and its Action Plan.
-Only two of these populations are currently included in the Appendices to the Bonn Convention (the populations of Sarothrura ayresi and Crex crex), and therefore in all other cases, the populations concerned should initially be proposed for listing on Appendix II of the Bonn Convention.
-Proposals already exist for all except the population of Egretta ardesiaca, and could easily de updated on the basis of recent information to provide a more convincing case for acceptance on Appendix II.
+Only three of these populations are currently included in the Appendices to the Bonn Convention (the populations of Oxyura maccoa, Sarothrura ayresi and Crex crex), and therefore in all other cases, the populations concerned should initially be proposed for listing on Appendix II of the Bonn Convention.
+Proposals already exist for all except the population of Egretta ardesiaca, and could easily be updated on the basis of recent information to provide a more convincing case for acceptance on Appendix II.